Skip to main content

 Items featured throughout the website, including those in the interactive timeline and map, are also available to view with individual item descriptions in the Browse Items page.

 PROJECT CONSTRUCTED BY JOEL ZAPATA

-Joel Zapata is a Ph.D. candidate in history at Southern Methodist University.
+Joel Zapata is a Visiting Assistant Professor at the University of Texas at El Paso.
 He has published articles in the Great Plains Quarterly, the Panhandle-Plains Historical Review, the Journal of South Texas, and Río Bravo: A Journal of the Borderlands.
 His other publications range from reference essays, book reviews, to newspaper and magazine articles.
 Joel’s public history work includes participating in the Civil Rights in Black and Brown Oral History Project, ¡Viva Mi Historia!: The Story of Forth Worth Families oral history project, and the successful effort to have the San Elizario Historic Arts District in San Elizario, Texas recognized as a Cultural District by the Texas Commission on the Arts.
 He also contributed to the creation of the Texas Historical Commission’s Hispanic Texans: Journey from Empire to Democracy, A Guide for Heritage Travelers.
 For more on Joel's interests and research visit his personal site.